tkdlek11112/TIL/Unity_Lolguelike_devlog.md

   - more enemy
   - items

+## 2019.06.26
+1. ADD BushCard
+2. In Bush, Champ get a few HealthPoint and something special bonus. (ex.
+Champ can attack minion with no counter)

 ## 2019.06.23
 1. RIVEN, MINION IMAGE
 2. Change Card Color to More dark. it's better imo.